Loading...

 Management Team

-Daniel is a practicing titled APA Neurological Physiotherapist and former Occupational Therapist.
+Daniel is a titled APA Neurological Physiotherapist and former Occupational Therapist.
 He has a special interest in managing multi trauma rehabilitation cases and working with clients who have complex tone presentations.
 He also has a clinical focus on neurodegenerative conditions including movement disorders and rare genetic myopathies.

 Alicia Operations Manager - Senior Occupational Therapist